 — Book Value

 In simple words, the book value of a company theoretically means the total value of the company’s assets that shareholders will receive in case the company gets liquidated i.e. when all company’s assets get sold and all the liabilities are paid back to all the debt-holders.
 Therefore, book value can be considered as the net value of the company reflected in its books.

 The book value is calculated as total assets minus intangible assets (patents, goodwill) and liabilities.
 When you divide the book value of a company by it the total number of outstanding shares, you arrive at the book value per share.

 You can compare the book value per share of a company with its market price to find whether the company is under or overvalued.
 Further, its always advisable to invest in companies with growing book value over time.

 For example- here is the book value of ASIAN PAINTS:

 The face value, book value and market value of a company can be found on almost all financial websites.

 Whenever you open the company page on any financial websites, the first thing that you’ll notice is its market value per share.
 However, just by cruising a little, you can easily find face value and book value per share of the company.
 For example, here is the face value, market value and book value per share for Asian Paints.
 (Source- Screener).

-You can also find this information on other popular financial websites like Yahoo Finance, Marketsmojo, Equitymaster etc.
+Further, you can also find this information on other popular financial websites like Yahoo Finance, Marketsmojo, Equitymaster, etc.